A Football Manager Guide to the Football Manager Staff Responsibilities & Backroom Advices

 Handles Press Conferences

 For some the press conferences are just a repetitive part of Football Manager, being asked ‘the same’ questions over and over again.
 Other sees the real value of handling the press conferences themselves.
 Press conferences can be an important way to manipulate the players state of mind prior to the next match by removing unnecessary pressure and handle the medias and fans expectations prior to the next match.
-It can be used to play mind games with the opposing manager, praise any of your players or simply divert the opposing managers attention to your first team line up and possible formation and divert pressure on to the opposing team instead of yours.

 Apart from that the media can also use these events to put more pressure on you and your role, asking you about internal club affairs which has leaked to the media, current run of form and negative interviews and results that has happen in the past, which can have a negatively impact on the squad happiness and overall team morale.
 Ultimately it gives you an unique chance to play down the media expectations and remove unnecessary on your (young/injury fragile/weaken) squad.